-5G & 6G technology is something we hear all too often nowadays.
+5G & 6G technology is something we hear often nowadays.

 Communication technology can be described as an innovation that changes rapidly with the rapidly evolving world of technology.
 China’s announcement recently caused a significant upheaval in the tech world.